 Obituary: Reno Gazette-Journal (Reno, Nevada) p.
 4C:5

-After her marriage of 25 years ended in divorce in 1972, she moved to Scottsdale, Ariz., where she overcame her alcoholism and then spent many years in Arizona and Nevada
+After her marriage of 25 years ended, she moved to Scottsdale, Ariz., where she began her journey to find herself.
+In December 1974, Jackie began sobriety treatment to address substance abuse problems.
+She then spent many years in Arizona and Nevada

-“mom loved her children, grandchildren and Nevada, and she was proud of having been Nevada’s favorite first lady,” said daughter Michelle Laxalt, of Washington, D.C.
+“Mom loved her children, grandchildren and Nevada, and she was proud of having been Nevada’s favorite first lady,” said daughter Michelle Laxalt, of Washington, D.C.